Zouave: Union Zouaves

+Confederate Zouaves

 A number of Confederate Zouave units were also raised.
 In contrast to the many Federal units, most Confederate Zouaves were not full "regiments"; many were companies within larger units.
-The cognomen "Louisiana Tiger" dates from the Mexican–American War; it refers to any Louisiana state trooper (and more recently, to the state's athletic teams).
+The cognomen "Louisiana Tiger" dates from the Mexican–American War.
+Four different volunteer units from Louisiana adopted the Tiger nickname during the Mexican American War, including the 141st Field Artillery Regiment.
 But none of the Mexican War Louisiana "Tigers" were Zouaves.
 The earliest, and most famous, Louisiana Zouave unit was White's Company B (the "Tiger Rifles") of Major Chatham Roberdeau Wheat's 1st Special Battalion, Louisiana Volunteers, also known as "Louisiana Tigers".

 Another notable Zouave unit on the Confederate side was the "1st (Coppens') Louisiana Zouave Battalion", which was raised by Georges Augustus Gaston De Coppens in 1861.
 They saw action from the Peninsula Campaign to the Siege of Petersburg, all the while being short of supplies.
 They were disbanded in 1865.

 The Confederate Zouave units did not last long throughout the war.
 All of them had traded out their Zouave garb for standard Confederate clothing by 1862.
-The last Confederate Zouave unit was Coppens Zouave which later became dubbed the Confederate State Zouave Battalion.
+The last Confederate Zouave unit was Coppens' Zouave Battalion, which later became dubbed the Confederate State Zouave Battalion.

-Winters also notes that a group of itinerant actors, who claimed to have served in European wars, stimulated the Zouave craze.
-The actors attracted large crowds and inspired the formation of military companies.
-They visited several New Orleans companies and instructed the men in a new manual of arms.
-They toured the river towns and played to an overflow audience in Plaquemine, Louisiana.
-In Alexandria, in central Louisiana, the actors performed "a bloody drama of the Crimean War".